keithmattix/coredns/GATEWAY.md

 ## TODO
 - [ ] Support for Hostname addresses
   - These should probably be CNAMEs to the hostname
+  - But we need some way to disambiguate between multiple hostname addresses
 - [ ] Support for listener hostnames
   - Maybe we just need guidance to always add a listener for the in-cluster DNS name (gateway schema)?